 How to choose a beginner snowboard

 When you are starting out snowboarding you want to choose a board that is as easy to learn on and forgiving as possible.
-In this way you’ll be able to progress quickly with a minimum of falls and build your confidence.
+The right beginner snowboard will help you learn the basics such as turning, ollies, slowing down and stopping, as quickly as possible and with a minimum of falls to help build your confidence.
 You also probably don’t want to spend a ton of money on your first board, thankfully beginner snowboards are some of the cheaper boards on the market.

 when choosing a beginner snowboard there are 4 things you should look for: